Gotham Knights (video game): Plot

 Having gathered enough evidence to implicate Kane, the Knights enlist the aid of Renee Montoya, a trustworthy GCPD detective, revealing their true identities to her as a sign of trust.
 Montoya agrees to serve an arrest warrant and apprehend Kane, as long as the Knights can remove him from his fortified headquarters at Kane Industries.
 The Knights breach the defenses and apprehend Kane, but he is assassinated by Talia before he can be taken into custody.
-Talia reveals she manipulated the Knights into dismantling the Court for her and now plans to lead the League to purge Gotham of all corruption.
+Talia reveals that she manipulated the Knights into dismantling the Court for her and that she plans to lead the League in purging Gotham of corruption.
+Following Talia's trail to the ruins of Arkham Asylum, the Knights discover that the League has appropriated Langstrom's research and Lazarus Pit water to create several mutant Man-Bats, which are unleashed upon Gotham.

-The Knights follow Talia's trail to the ruins of Arkham Asylum, where they find that the League has appropriated Langstrom's research and Lazarus Pit water to create mutant Man-Bats.
-After dealing with the Man-Bats, the Knights follow the League into a network of tunnels underneath the Gotham Cemetery, where they find a Lazarus Pit under the ruins of the Batcave.
-Talia then reveals that she had stolen Bruce's body and revived him in the Lazarus Pit, using its powers to brainwash him into becoming the League's next leader.
+After dealing with the Man-Bats, the Knights follow the League into a network of tunnels underneath the Gotham Cemetery, where they find a Lazarus Pit under the Batcave's ruins.
+Talia reveals that she stole Bruce's body and revived him in the Lazarus Pit, using its powers to brainwash him into becoming the League's next leader.
 The Knights manage to free Bruce of the brainwashing with an emotional outreach and defeat Talia, forcing her to retreat.
-However, members of the Court, led by a new Voice, arrive to claim the Lazarus Pit, prompting Bruce to sacrifice himself to destroy the Pit by ramming the Batwing into it.

-In the aftermath, Talia and the League abandon Gotham, leaving only a few assassins to harass the heroes.
-The Court goes into hiding but continue to plot in the shadows.
-To reassure the people of Gotham while planning to expose Kane, the Knights make a public address declaring that the city is under their protection.
+However, members of the Court, led by a new masked figure, arrive to claim the Lazarus Pit, prompting Bruce to sacrifice himself to destroy the Pit by ramming the Batwing into it.
+In the aftermath, Talia and the League abandon Gotham, leaving only a few assassins to harass the Knights, while the weakened Court goes into hiding but continues to plot in the shadows.
+To reassure the people of Gotham that they are not alone, the Knights make a public address declaring the city to be under their protection.

 Development

-Despite WB Games Montréal's previous work developing Batman: Arkham Origins and the game featuring many of the same characters from the Batman: Arkham series, and even a similar premise to the ending of Batman: Arkham Knight (in which Batman is seemingly killed), Gotham Knights features an original story wholly separate from those games.
-The game is also unrelated to The CW's similarly titled television series, which features certain similar plot points such as Bruce Wayne's death and the Court of Owls as antagonists.
-Gotham Knights was developed in Unreal Engine 4.
-PlayStation 4 and Xbox One versions of the game were in development, but were ultimately cancelled due to the developer wanting to "provide players with the best possible gameplay experience".
+Despite WB Games Montréal's previous work developing Batman: Arkham Origins, and the game featuring many of the same characters as the Batman: Arkham series and a similar premise to the ending of Batman: Arkham Knight (in which Batman is seemingly killed), Gotham Knights features an original story wholly separate from those games.
+The game is also unrelated to The CW's similarly titled television series, which features similar plot points such as Bruce Wayne's death and the Court of Owls as antagonists.

+Gotham Knights was developed using Unreal Engine 4.
+PlayStation 4 and Xbox One versions of the game were in development, but were ultimately cancelled due to the developers wanting to "provide players with the best possible gameplay experience".
 The game on the consoles is locked at 30 frames per second.